Millsjr/Reversery-Chat/README.md

 # Radix Dev Chat App Starter template

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is a file for a Chat App using React and Firebase.